 Richard E. Chaisson, M.D., is Professor of Medicine, Epidemiology and International Health and Director of the Johns Hopkins University Center for Tuberculosis Research and Principal Investigator of the Hopkins Center for AIDS Research (CFAR).
-The Center for Tuberculosis Research is a multidisciplinary research and training center with more than $180 million in grants for the study of TB from bench to bedside.
-The new CFAR is a $16 million program to promote interdisciplinary HIV research, support new investigators and address the Baltimore HIV epidemic.
+The Center for Tuberculosis Research is a multidisciplinary research and training center for the study of TB from bench to bedside.
+The CFAR is a multidisciplinary, university-wide program to promote HIV research, support new investigators, and address the Baltimore HIV epidemic.

 Honors and Awards